 Healthy and sustainable places

-Healthy and sustainable places refers to the concept of designing, developing, and managing environments that promote physical, mental, and social wellbeing while ensuring ecological, economic, and social sustainability.
-It emphasises creating communities that not only support healthy lifestyles, but also meet the needs of current and future generations without compromising the natural resources.
+Healthy and sustainable places refers to the concept of designing, developing, and managing environments that promote physical and mental wellbeing whilst ensuring ecological, economic, and social sustainability.
+Healthy and sustainable places should create communities that support healthy lifestyles and meet the needs of current and future generations without compromising natural resources.
+This includes key elements such as:

 Why it matters

-Healthy and sustainable places contribute to longer, healthier lives, reduced healthcare costs and a better quality of life.
-They also play a critical role in mitigating climate change, protecting ecosystems and fostering vibrant, thriving communities that are prepared for future challenges.
+Healthy and sustainable places contribute to longer, healthier lives and a higher quality of life.
+They play a critical role in mitigating climate change, protecting ecosystems, and fostering vibrant, thriving communities that are prepared for future challenges.

 By prioritising health and sustainability in planning and design, societies can create environments where people and nature can coexist and flourish.